Primula Sieboldii – Growing Tips, Care & Cultivation

 – 4 part coarse peat and bark mix

 – 4 part fine peat

 – 1:1 mixture of composted bark and leaf mold for the top dressing

 Fill the pots to about ¾ full with the soil mix.
 Place three good sized Primula sieboldii crowns on top of the soil.
-Cover with a layer of the composted bark and leaf mold mix and firm down gently, if required.
+Cover with a thin layer compost.
+Cover this with a layer of the composted bark and leaf mold mix and firm down gently, if required.
 Water sparingly.

 We keep our Primula sieboldii collection in an air-flow tunnel.
 This keeps the rain out during the winter, but does not over-heat the primulas.
 Like many primulas, the Sakurasoo benefits from cold winters.
 However, they do not like to get too wet, especially when they are in pots.